MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Evaluation

-To investigate correlations between signal response and reconstruction quality, we analyzed the signal magnitude relative to the depth deviation from ground truth, expressed as the mean of \mone{}.
-These findings are shown on the \textit{left} in \autoref{fig:radar_intensity}.
-We further differentiate between \textit{signal magnitude} (upper row) and \textit{depth deviation} (bottom row), examining their relationships with respect to object material, geometry, and size from left to right. \textit{Object materials} are categorized into six classes, with detailed information available in the supplementary material.
-The goal of this classification is to highlight material differences on a coarse level, noting the large object variety that still persists within one material class.
-The \textit{object geometry} is quantified by the median angle in degrees between the point-wise surface normals of the GT reconstruction and the depth direction (along the $z$-axis) of the imaging radar.
-As we positioned the objects to align their primary orientation with the viewing direction of the planar square-shaped antenna aperture\;---\;which particularly becomes important for flat objects\;---\;the median angle mainly reflects geometric complexity, with objects having a higher surface incidence angle showing larger portions oriented away. \textit{Object size} is determined by the relative surface area compared to the radar antenna aperture.
+The object geometry is quantified by the median angle in degrees between the point-wise surface normals of the GT reconstruction and the depth direction (along the $z$-axis) of the imaging radar.
+As we positioned the objects to align their primary orientation with the viewing direction of the planar square-shaped antenna aperture\,---\,which particularly becomes important for flat objects\,---\,the median angle mainly reflects geometric complexity, with objects having a higher surface incidence angle showing larger portions oriented away.
+An extension of \autoref{fig:radar_intensity} (\textit{left}) is available in the supplementary material, visualizing the correlation of the median angle as well as per-angle measurements with respect to the depth deviation of all four sensors.

+Object size is determined by the relative surface area compared to the radar antenna aperture.
 It is computed from the fraction of the object's 2D axis-aligned bounding box $A$ (in the $x$- and $y$-axis) inside of the 2D axis-aligned bounding box $B$ of the antenna array by using the formula: $(A \cap B) / B$.